Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Using the Baratza Encore: A Few Tips

 Apropos: For adjusting, you should always keep a separate batch of “test beans” handy.
-Something cheaper and less tasty will work, as long as it has a similar roast profile to the good stuff.
+Something cheaper and less tasty will work, as long as it has a similar coffee roast profile to the good stuff.
 Don’t go too cheap and corporate, though.
-Otherwise, the unholy market power of the mass-produced coffee industry will never be stopped.
+Otherwise, the unholy market power of the mass-market coffee industry will never be stopped!

 Baratza Encore for French Press